1. Gautama Buddha was born in __________.

 Explanation: It marked the rise of Mahayana Buddhism.

-38. Hinayana Buddhism means:
+38. Hinayana Buddhism means__________.

 A) Lesser vehicle